-We decided to organize this list in three categories: pure reverb stompboxes, circuits that feature both a reverb and a delay circuit, and stompboxes with three or four effects including reverb.
+We decided to organize this list into three categories: pure reverb stompboxes, circuits that feature both a reverb and a delay circuit, and stompboxes with three or four effects including reverb.

 AMBIENT/SHOEGAZE REVERB PEDALS

-This list is organized according to the perceived popularity of the pedals, and includes reverb pedals that are ideal for spacious soundscapes and reverberating textures typical of shoegaze and ambient music.
+This list is organized according to the perceived popularity of the listed units and includes reverb pedals that are ideal for spacious soundscapes and reverberating textures typical of shoegaze and ambient music.

 Walrus Audio Slötva Multi Texture Reverb

 An upgrade to the popular Slö adding presets, this is a take on the creative atmospheric reverb that specializes in creating ” lush, modulated, sleepy and ambient soundscapes” through three dreamy algorithms and an X knob that controls varying settings depending on the selected mode: Dark adds a lower octave to the reverb’s trail – X controls the octave’s volume; Rise is an auto-swell reverb – X controls the length of the rise after a note is played; Dream is the lushest of the three and features a latching pad function through the Sustain footswitch – a second press will make it fade with length related to the Decay knob setting.
-The X knob here adds a vibrato to the effect, controlling its depth.
+The X knob here adds vibrato to the effect, controlling its depth.

 Meris has carved out its own niche with the Mercury7, which features two stereo reverb algorithms inspired by the score to the 1982 film Blade Runner.
 Mercury7 gives you the option of two reverbs: Ultraplate, a lush plate-style reverb with fast buildup; and Cathedra, a massive, ethereal and slow-building reverb.
 The pedal has controls for Space Decay, Modulate (to set the overall mod rate of the reverb algorithm), Mix, Lo Frequency, Pitch Vector (to set the pitch interval of the reverberated signal) and Hi Frequency, and an additional parameter is available through the pedals’ Alt function.
 With a premium analog signal path, stereo output, selectable true-bypass or analog-buffered bypass, Midi integration and an expression pedal input, Mercury7 offers deep-sounding studio-quality reverb in a stage-friendly pedal.